engfrosh/engfrosh/Deployment.md

 sudo pip install -r requirements.txt
 ```

-Fix any dependancy errors
+Fix any dependency errors
 - psycopg2-binary if there is a compiling error
-- install the proper version of requests for django
+- install the proper version of requests for Django

 - create a credentials.py file in authentication.
-- change the database password for django
+- change the database password for Django

-- migrate django database
+- migrate Django database
-- create django super user
+- create Django super user
-- run the django server and ideally using vscode or something check that at least some
+- run the Django server and ideally using VS Code or something check that at least some
 pages come up

-Now test gunicorn with django, run `gunicorn engfrosh_site.wsgi` do this from
+Now test Gunicorn with Django, run `gunicorn engfrosh_site.wsgi` do this from
 the folder with manage.py

 you can also run it as `gunicorn --bind 0.0.0.0:5000 engfrosh_site.wsgi` which will bind